-To test the model, the motion of 200 particles that began normally distributed at r=30000 in Schwarzschild coordinates with Schwarzschild radius $r_s=3000$ , and a time step size of $\Delta t=0.01$ were modelled.
+To test the model, the motion of 200 particles that began normally distributed at r = 30000 in Schwarzschild coordinates with Schwarzschild radius $r_s = 3000$, and a time step size of $\Delta t = 0.01$ were modelled.
 These particles were also transformed into Kruskal-Szekeres coordinates.
-In both spacetimes, the particles were tracked and the moments taken at t=10, and the moments were taken at t=0 and the moments tracked using the differential equations (29).
+In both spacetimes, the particles were tracked using equation (45) and the moments taken at t = 10, and the moments were taken at t = 0 and the moments tracked using equation (46).
+When taking the moments, recall that f is a density, so the effect of curved spacetime adding a measure to the integrals is included in the definition of f.
+To convert f into a scalar field, f can be divided by $|\det(g)|$, where the lack of square root is because the integral is over six dimensional phase space.